DebugAI: VS Code AI Debugger That Reads Your Whole Codebase

 How to run DebugAI

-Use the Command Palette (Ctrl+Shift+P / Cmd+Shift+P) and type DebugAI to see all available commands.
-This is the primary way to invoke DebugAI — reliable in every context with no shortcut conflicts.
+Open the Command Palette (Ctrl+Shift+P or Cmd+Shift+P) and type DebugAI to see every command.
+This is the primary way to run it, reliable in every context with no shortcut conflicts.

-Power user shortcut (optional): Ctrl+Shift+D / Cmd+Shift+D fires DebugAI directly when your cursor is in the terminal or editor.
-Note: this shortcut only activates inside those specific VS Code panels.
+Power user shortcut (optional): Ctrl+Shift+D or Cmd+Shift+D fires DebugAI directly when your cursor is in the terminal or editor.
+This shortcut only activates inside those panels.

 Commands